Scroll to...

 Your Traps, Categorized

-TrapStation's rule tree is a visual categorization of your traps.
+TrapStation's rule tree is a visual categorization of your events.
 So rule pathnames are perfect buckets for statistics.
-Each trap's rule pathname is also stored in trap logs, so you can filter on it when using the search tool.
+Each event's rule pathname is also stored in logs, so you can filter on it when using the search tool.

 Frequency chart: number of traps per rule tree node

-Browser Screenshot: Distribution of traps received per rule tree node
+Browser Screenshot: Distribution of events received per rule tree node

 Example of a trap report, showing header info and varbinds

-Browser Screenshot: A trap found with the search tool
+Browser Screenshot: An SNMP trap found with the search tool

 Search Tool